 We know how frustrating and inconvenient it can be to hear that a great edtech tool is shutting down.
 That's why we've done our research to help you find the best alternatives for using interactive video in your classroom.
 While you're at it, check out more of our video tools, tips, and strategies.

 EDpuzzle has made it very easy to migrate all your content from Zaption.
 All you need to do is sign up for EDpuzzle, connect your Zaption account, and press the "import" button.
-A veteran classroom teacher, Bill Ferriter, made the transition and found EDpuzzle to be a great replacement tool for creating video tutorials and tracking his students' progress.
 Thinking about switching to EDpuzzle?
 Watch our how-to video to learn more about this great video-annotation tool.